'They were laughing so hard': Young Māori waitress calls for apology after racist abuse

 A teenage waitress who was racially abused by a customer for being Māori is calling on him to "own his racism" and come forward and apologise.

-On Monday last week Mia Griffiths, 17, was serving a table at a popular Viaduct restaurant that included the leadership team from building materials company James Hardie and their partners.
+On Monday last week Mia Griffiths, 17, was serving a table at a popular Viaduct restaurant that included a team from building materials company James Hardie and their partners.

 As part of her part-time job Mia, who is in Year 13, needed to explain the menu, which included dishes such as Kaipara lamb.